South Korean 'superdads' on paternity leave break with tradition

 Chung said his manager needed convincing as he did not have a sick child or other emergency at home.
 His paternity leave was the first in his 100-person office.

-At home in Seoul, Chung helps his kids put on their socks before heading to a day-care center, and comforts his crying two-year old after his big sister refuses to share a toy.
+At home in Seoul, Chung helps his kids put on their socks before heading to a day-care centre, and comforts his crying two-year old after his big sister refuses to share a toy.

 Chung appreciates how different this is to the home he grew up in.